MelGerceker/anniversary_gift/README.md

 ```

 ### Restaurant Picker
-An interactive map of our city with pinned restaurant we have visited.
+An interactive map of your city with pinned restaurants you’ve visited.

+**Features:**
 - Characters can walk to each location to reveal:
   - A review written for that restaurant
-  - The food category provided by that restaurant
+  - The food category provided
-  - Star rating data (stored locally)
+  - Star rating (stored locally)
-- Includes filter options to show only specific types of restaurants
+- Filters to show only restaurants with desired food categories
-- A dice roll feature to pick a random spot.
+- Dice roll to pick a random spot

+**Map Tools:**
-There are also some features to make the creation of this page easier:
+There are also some features to make the creation of this page easier.
-- The uplaod map and reset map buttons allow user to select an image for the map from their device or go back to the default image in the assets folder.
-- There is also an edit mode for the restaurant pins.
-When user double clicks on a pin, edit mode is opened and the pin can be relocated within the map image.
-The new locations are not saved locally, instead they are formatted and copied when "Copy Updated Data" button is clicked.
+- Upload Map: Select a custom map image from user's device.
+- Reset Map: Revert to default map in assets folder.
+- Edit Mode: Double-click a pin to move it.
+Use "Copy Updated Data" to export new positions (not saved locally).

 A screenshot of the general overview:
 <img width="1917" height="892" alt="image" src="https://github.com/user-attachments/assets/88c75b51-4076-4840-bffa-69446a0e4cfd" />